steltenpower/PowerGists/animation.md

 _psst: Notebooks can be exported to several formats, both dynamic (dashboards, web apps, etc.) and static (e.g. stone tablets now named PDF)._

 ``*`` content type incompatibilities occur less when sticking to open file formats, which help Interoperability, the I in FAIR data.
 To make that easier
 [FAIR files listing](https://github.com/steltenpower/FAIRfilesListing) was thought up.
-Hoping to implement it everywhere.
+Looking to have it implemented everywhere for you, so help out!

 END